Bhojpur Municipality: Background

 Bhojpur was a VDC in Bhojpur District before 2014.
 According to the 2011 Nepal census it had total population of 7,446 with 2,070 households.

-On 18 May 2014 Government of Nepal declared 72 new municipality within the hole country.
-Same time Bhojpur Municipality declared, incorporating Bhojpur, Bhaisipankha, Bokhim and Taksar VDCs diving in 11 ward units.
+On 18 May 2014 the Government of Nepal declared 72 new municipalities within the whole country.
+At the same time Bhojpur Municipality was declared, incorporating Bhojpur, Bhaisipankha, Bokhim and Taksar VDCs diving in 11 ward units.

 In March 2017, the Government of Nepal restructured all the local level bodies of Nepal into 753 new local level structures.

 The previous Aamtep, Helauchha, Siddheshwar and Gupteshwar VDCs merged again in Bhojpur Municipality and rearranged the 11 wards into 12 wards.

 Now total area of the municipality is 159.51 km2 and total population according to the 2011 Nepal census is 27,204.
 The admin headquarter of the municipality is located at Bhojpur Bazar (ward no. 7).